 When I married the first time to my girl's daddy, we married for convenience.
 In 1976, in our small town, it was illegal to rent an apartment and just live together.
 We did not love each other, but we had no options, both our families abandoning us at 18.
 It is no surprise as we aged, we grew apart, we had no common ground, he could not fill the void of my need to be loved caused from all the years of rejection and abuse.

-I survived the next relationship, to my unhusband husband, once waking up to a shotgun in my face, with him telling me I might be lucky to wake up the next morning, or another time being threatened to be blown away if I didn't hand over my car keys to him as I was trying to leave him.
+I survived the next relationship, to my unhusband husband, once waking up to a shotgun in my face, with him telling me I might be lucky to wake up the next morning, or another time having a pistol shoved in my car wwindow, being threatened to be blown away if I didn't hand over my car keys to him as I was trying to leave him.
 He had sworn off drugs when I met him and promised me the world.
-After two affairs, violence and even more narcissistic treatment we split after 7 years.
-That was the "unhusband", a story in and of itself.
+After two affairs, violence and even more narcissistic treatment we split after 8 years, it is what you do when you find out your husband, a long distance truck driver, is married to two other women and had children with them while you are married at the same time.
+My marriage was annuled after 8 years based on bigamy.
 It was during my last six months in this relationship that I accepted Jesus Christ as my Lord and Savior.
 He is who kept me alive and sane, and made a way for me out of this relationship.

 There are lots of stories in this one too, about lessons learned, how to protect oneself, how to escape without losing yourself, how to recognize narcissists how to survive emotional/verbal trauma, how to depend on God when everything was on fire and I was hiding trying to survive.
 He fooled my pastor, my best friends in Texas, and so many others.
 He was skilled at deception, gaslighting and manipulation.
 More than anything it was three years of holding so tight to God.
-In the end, after physically and emotionally running out of gas and knowing if I had a gun and he came at me one more time threatening me I would shoot him, I knew I had to get out.
-I prayed and God moved the mountain, and I once again moved back to the state I was reared in.
+In the end, after physically and emotionally running out of gas, I knew I had to get out.
+I prayed and God moved the mountain , and I once again moved back to the state I was reared in.

 I arrived back in California shaking my head trying to figure out how on earth was I so deceived to fall for another narcissist?